Looking back on a 3-year project that improved career opportunities for women in Liberia’s health workforce

 Leadership programme: 50 women officers in charge of health facilities in southeast Liberia completed a leadership development programme and one of them from a small clinic in rural Maryland county shared how this experience had motivated her to continue her often challenging work (see this article for more details).

 In the final session of the event, participants discussed how to sustain the momentum after the end of the project, coming up with specific recommendations for their institutions.
 While the EWH project comes to a close, Germany will continue to support gender-equitable health workforce development in Liberia through the new ‘health systems strengthening and epidemic prevention’ project that will start in 2020.

 As reference document for interested colleagues, for those involved in any of the project’s past and in possible future interventions, the project prepared the publication “Working together for health and gender equality”.
-A summary is also available as a poster.
 It contains a more detailed description of the EWH project, its approach and results as well as stories from its beneficiaries, including those mentioned above.

 All articles about project interventions and the tools it developed can be found under the following links:

 - Health careers booklet for high school students

 - Gender audit toolbox for health training institutions

 - Gender and health workforce bibliography